Gemba/skyscraper/docs/CLIHELP.md

 Sets the frontend you wish to export a game list for.
 By default Skyscraper will export an EmulationStation game list, but other frontends are supported as well.
 If exporting for example for the `attractmode` frontend, please also take note of the required `-e` option that goes along with using the `attractmode` frontend.
 Consider setting this in [`config.ini`](CONFIGINI.md#frontend) instead.

-Check all supported frontends with '--help' and read a more about the details concerning each of them [here](FRONTENDS.md).
+Check all supported frontends with '--help' and read a more about the details concerning each of them in the [frontend documentation](FRONTENDS.md).

 **Example(s)**